auth0/auth0-java/README.md

 ### Exchange the Authorization Code - /oauth/token

 Creates a request to exchange the `code` previously obtained by calling the /authorize endpoint.
-The redirect uri must be the one sent in the /authorize call.
+The redirect URI must be the one sent in the /authorize call.

 `AuthRequest exchangeCode(String code, String redirectUri)`